-Missing Children Europe is the umbrella organisation in charge of coordinating and harmonising 116 000 hotlines in Europe.
+Missing Children Europe is the umbrella organisation in charge harmonising 116 000 hotlines in Europe.

 This organisation works to ensure that each country in Europe has adequate procedures in place to provide qualitative monitoring of calls on hotlines.